naveedkhalid091/Learn_Agentic_AI/step06_crew_ai/07_deployment_of_crewAI_project/00_deployment_methods.md

 There are three methods to deploy your CrewAI project.

-CrewAI deployment is only available for Enterprises, means that the **deployment services are paid** however your can deploy your one project for free in the crewAI but you can **process only first 50 requests** from the deployed project, after that you have to buy the crewAI services.
+**Note:** CrewAI deployment is only available for Enterprises, means that the **deployment services are paid** however your can deploy your one project for free in the crewAI but you can **process only first 50 requests** from the deployed project, after that you have to buy the crewAI services.

 When your crew project is running perfectly fine then you can decide to pay CrewAI.